ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/Ocean_diagnostics.md

 Ocean diagnostics in MOM6 are configured via the `diag_table` file, which controls all runtime diagnostic output.
 Full details of the `diag_table` format and semantics are available in the [MOM6 docs](https://mom6.readthedocs.io/en/main/api/generated/pages/Diagnostics.html).

 In ACCESS-OM3, however, users are not expected to edit `diag_table` directly.
-Instead, `diag_table` is generated from higher-level configuration inputs.
+Instead, `diag_table` is generated using a Python script and configuration file.
 Users should refer to the `README.md` under `diagnostic_profiles` in each configuration branch for guidance.
 Hence this documentation mainly focuses on the resulting diagnostic filename conventions, with only a brief introduction to the process used to generate `diag_table`.

 ## How `diag_table` is generated in ACCESS-OM3
 ACCESS-OM3 diagnostics are defined using the following components: